 The Universe introduced me to Meditation.

-It was not that I wasn’t aware of it, but I had never taken it sincerely before.
-But now, it was the question of life and death.
-I had to do something, and so I started experimenting with intensive meditation techniques.
+I was aware of meditation since childhood but had never taken it sincerely.
+But now, it was the question of life and death–I had to do something to save myself.
+And so, I started experimenting with intensive meditation techniques.

-The truth is that I am alive because of meditation.
+In fact, I am alive only because of meditation.

 What if meditation is not for you?
 What then?